PrarthanaSabari/RepoQual-Repository-Quality-Analyzer-/README.md

 ## License

-This project currently does not include a license by default.
-You should add an appropriate open-source license such as MIT if you plan to publish it publicly.
+This project is licensed under the MIT License.

 ## Author

-Developed as an academic/project submission for automated assessment of research software readiness.
+Developed by Prarthana S, Janani P, and Keerthana R as part of an academic project on automated assessment of research software readiness.